Podcast: All the latest from the BTSC family of Pittsburgh Steelers podcasts, Monday Edition

 With that being said and written, enjoy the shows below with a brief description of each show:

-The BTSC Steelers Mike Tomlin Post-Game Presser Recap: Dolphins 16, Steelers 10

-The Steelers traveled to Miami with a 2-4 record and looking to stay back on track.
-However the Men of Steel couldn’t do enough to win.
+The Steelers were big underdogs against the Eagles in Philadelphia on Sunday for a pretty good reason.
+The defense couldn’t make many stops, and the offense couldn’t get into the end zone as the Eagles triumphed by the score of 35-13.
 Of course, Mike Tomlin had a lot to say to the media afterwards.
 Join BTSC podcast producer Bryan Anthony Davis as he recaps the post-game presser.

-The BTSC Steelers Post-Game Show: Growing Pain Mistakes in Miami as Steelers lose
+The BTSC Steelers Post-Game Show: Steelers the victim of little brotherly loathing in Philadelphia

-The Steelers traveled to Miami looking to turn their fortunes around, but a slow start, too many interceptions, too many dropped interceptions, and a defense that turned it on too late led to the 16-10 loss.
-With Jeff Hartman on editorial assignment, Dave Schofield, Bryan Anthony Davis and esteemed BTSC alumnus Michael Beck break down the game like no one else does on the latest edition of The Steelers Post-Game Show.
+Going into Sunday’s contest, the Steelers hadn’t won in the City of Brotherly Love in 57 years.
+Well, make that 59 as the Eagles handled their cross-state brothers by the score of 35-13.
+Join Jeff Hartman, Dave Schofield and Bryan Anthony Davis as they break down the game like no one else does on the latest edition of The Steelers Post-Game Show.

-Let’s Ride, Monday: Winners and Losers after the Steelers Week 7 loss in Miami
+Let’s Ride, Monday: Winners and Losers after the Steelers Week 8 loss at Philly

-With an opportunity to right the ship and kick over sandcastles in South Beach, the Pittsburgh Steelers were on the losing end in Week 7 of the NFL and there was good, bad, ugly, and unfortunate.
-BTSC Senior Editor Jeff Hartman diagnoses all five, and gives his thoughts on the game, on the latest episode of “Let’s Ride”.
+The Pittsburgh Steelers were losers again to drop to 2-6 in Philly in Week 6 of the NFL and there was good, bad, ugly, and unfortunate.
+BTSC Senior Editor Jeff Hartman diagnoses all, and gives his thoughts on the game, on the latest episode of “Let’s Ride”.

 Check out the rundown of the show: